HVK500/Zenith/README.md

 There are two ways of using this library in your projects:

 1. Compiling down the whole Zenith core file and use it as a regular JS library, by including it in your script tags or by bundling it with your own code.
 2. Piping the library directly in to your Typescript development flow, this is alittle of the ordinary but it works great when multiple projects require the Zenith library.

 ## Built With

 - [Typescript](https://www.typescriptlang.org/) - Write Javascript that scales
 - [Yarn](https://yarnpkg.com/en/) - Efficient Node.js package manager
+    - [Parcel](https://parceljs.org/) - A brilliant asset bundling framework
     - [Jasmine](https://jasmine.github.io/) - A unit testing framework
     - [Karma](https://karma-runner.github.io/) - A framework that bridges the gap between Jasmine and Typescript as a test runner